FAQs

 Do you accept insurance?

-I am not contracted with health insurances at this time, but I am in process.
+I am in process in getting contracted with multiple insurances.
 Due to state laws, I cannot take patients with Medicare or Medicaid/MassHealth as self-pay.

 For the latest information, please check back.
 In the meantime, I am happy to provide detailed invoices known as superbills for potential insurance reimbursement.